No, it is not the same as fresh; sometimes it’s even better!

 The season seems eternal!

-Even now, the first week in November, I have plenty of chives, parsley, oregano, thyme, lemon balm, rosemary, and sage in the garden waiting to be picked, and I’ll use them as long as I can.
-A little cover of leaves right now protects them all.
+Well into November, I have plenty of chives, parsley, oregano, thyme, lemon balm, rosemary, and sage in the garden waiting to be picked, and I’ll use them as long as I can.
+A little cover of leaves as fall settles in protects them all.

 But all too soon, the layer of leaves will be replaced by snow, and I’m left with a few pots of herbs on the windowsill (that I use up in what seems like hours), herbs from the market (never the variety I want), and dried.